"I just couldn’t sit, watch and do nothing"

 My name is Steve.
 I’m happily married to the most amazing woman on earth.
 She’s an amazingly caring mother, wife, and nurse who just so happened to have begun her RN career during the Covid pandemic(can we say stressful).
 If it wasn’t for her I wouldn’t be able to continue enjoying the outdoor aspects I love so much in life.
-Our 2 year old son Caden is the light of our life bringing us joy on the daily.
+Our 4 year old son Caden and 2 year old daughter Emmy are the lights of our lives bringing us joy on the daily.

 As a young child I was extremely fortunate to have three very important role models to look up to.
 My mother’s father, my father, and my fathers best friend since childhood.
 Luckily these men weren’t just great people, but they helped mold me into the passionate outdoorsman I am today.
 Most of my fondest childhood memories were with one or all of them on a boat at the channel islands, in the pines of the Sierra Nevada’s, the hot wind of lake Mead and Powell, salmon fishing in British Columbia, or countless trips down in the desert oasis we call Baja California.
 Although my father has certainly been the most influential, all of them hold a very significant responsibility for who I am today.